 Without the right nutrients, the body begins to decrease hair production, so we must increase daily intake of vitamin B6, beta-carotene, vitamin C, and other vitamins.
-Also, for stimulating beard growth, exercises that increase testosterone levels, such as swimming or weight training, should be practiced.
+Also, exercises that increase testosterone levels, such as swimming or weight training, should be practiced for stimulating beard growth.

 What is the beard?

-The beard is the set of hair that grows from the beginning of the neck to the ears covering the jaw, neck, cheeks, and men’s upper lip.
-In humans, only males after reaching puberty or adulthood are capable of developing facial hair.
+The beard or facial hair is the set of hair that grows from the beginning of the neck to the ears covering the jaw, neck, cheeks, and men’s upper lip.
+In humans, only males, after reaching puberty or adulthood, are capable of developing facial hair.